grymoire7/coding-fun/ruby/left_center_right.md

 their turn, but may receive chips from others and take their next turn accordingly.
 The winner is the last player with chips left.

-Simulate a game between two or more players.
+Simulate a game between three or more players.

 ## Variants
 ### A rule sometimes used to shorten the game